 Jews – The Jewish people today are descendants of the southern kingdom of Judah (comprised primarily of the tribes of Judah, Benjamin, & Simeon, but also individuals from the other tribes) as well as many converts and adoptees to Judaism.
 As the physical descendants of Israel, they are recipients of irrevocable promises from God.
 They should be honored as His chosen people and respected for their role in history and God’s plan.
 So far as they trust in God and His promised Messiah for their salvation and not in obedience to rules, they are saved by the blood of Yeshua whether they know his name and acknowledge him as the Messiah or not.
 I would like all people everywhere to know Yeshua, but I have no special drive to convert Jews to Christianity.
 My mission lies in another direction entirely.

-Polygamy – God allows a man to have multiple wives simultaneously.
+Polygamy – In a perfect world, polygamy would likely not exist or be extremely rare, but we don’t live in a perfect world.
+God allows a man to have multiple wives simultaneously.
 It is not a sin, and it is sometimes even necessary.
+Like death and divorce, it can be a part of a remedy for situations that are not well resolved in any other way.
 However, I strongly advise against it for most men in most circumstances.
 Most men in most times will have only one wife by mathematical inevitability, and most men, including me, are not capable of being an adequate husband to multiple women.
 God does not allow a woman to have multiple husbands.

 Still Learning – There are many things that I don’t know or about which I am uncertain.
 I might have opinions or theories, but I readily acknowledge that I could be mistaken.
 I am certain to teach error at times and likely to change my opinions over time.